History of the Jurassic Coast Part 2. Written by Roy Beal.

 Picture depicting the land-bridge that connected the UK to Europe, now known as Doggerland (named after Doggerbank) courtesy of

 Chesil Beach started to form around the time of the birth of the English Channel.
-The vast 18 mile long shingle bank was created thanks to something called Longshore Drift.
-This is the effect of wave action pushing pebbles and stones along the coast and, with Chesil Bank, the smaller pebbles have remained at the West end and then they increase is size to the rocks found at the east end, in Chesil Cove.
-Sitting up to 50 feet high (15 metres) and 660 feet wide (200 metres), it is both a marvel of nature and, when kayaked, a boring featureless view until you reach Abbotsbury Sub-Tropical gardens.
+The vast 18-mile long shingle bank was created thanks to something called Longshore Drift.
+This is the effect of wave action pushing pebbles and stones along the coast and, with Chesil Bank, the smaller pebbles have remained at the western end, increasing in size to the rocks found at Chesil Cove to the east.
+Rising up to 50 feet high (15 metres) and 660 feet wide (200 metres), it is both a marvel of nature and, when kayaked, a boring featureless view until you reach the Abbotsbury Sub-Tropical gardens.

 Photo of Old Harry courtesy of